vamsikpaladugu/MyFlutterPro/calculator/README.md

 # Calc.

-A beautifull calculator app built with Flutter for Android and IOS.
+A beautiful calculator app built with Flutter for Android and IOS.